-- Flue gas flow may be determined either by direct measurement, or by a mass balance15 using only parameters which are easier to measure, namely input material flows, input airflow and concentration of O2 and other gases which need to be measured also for other purposes. - The operator must ensure that the measurement equipment is suitable for the environment in which it is to be used, and regularly maintained and calibrated.
+- The operator must ensure that the measurement equipment is suitable for the environment in which it is to be used, and regularly maintained and calibrated.
 Nevertheless the operator must be aware that equipment may fail once in a while.
 Therefore Article 45 outlines how data from missing hours are to be conservatively replaced.
-The operator has to make provisions for such data substitution when developing the monitoring plan16. - Operators must apply EN 14181 ("Stationary source emissions Quality assurance of automated measuring systems") for quality assurance.
+The operator has to make provisions for such data substitution when developing the monitoring plan12. - Operators must apply EN 14181 ("Stationary source emissions Quality assurance of automated measuring systems") for quality assurance.
 This standard requires several activities: - QAL 1: Testing whether the CEMS is meeting the specified requirements.
 For this purpose EN 14956 ("Air quality.
-Evaluation of the suitability of a measurement procedure by comparison with a required uncertainty measurement") and EN 15267-3 ("Air quality Certification of automated measuring systems Part 3: Performance criteria and test procedures for automated measuring systems for monitoring emissions from stationary sources") are to be used. (→ section 3.3.1) - QAL 2: Calibration and validation of the CEM; (→ section 3.3.2) - QAL 3: Ongoing quality assurance during operation; (\rightarrow section 3.3.3) - AST: Annual surveillance test (\rightarrow section 3.3.4)
+Evaluation of the suitability of a measurement procedure by comparison with a required uncertainty measurement") and EN 15267-3 ("Air quality Certification of automated measuring systems Part 3: Performance criteria and test procedures for automated measuring systems for monitoring emissions from stationary sources") are to be used. (→ section 3.3.1) - QAL 2: Calibration and validation of the CEM; (→ section 3.3.2) - QAL 3: Ongoing quality assurance during operation; (→ section 3.3.3) - AST: Annual surveillance test (→ section 3.3.4)